yassinsuleiman/DevOps-Learning-Terraform/README.md

 **`variables.tf → tfvars → module inputs → outputs.tf`**

 ### 2. Modularization
-Running resources flat was easy - modularizing was not.
+Running resources flat was easy, modularizing was not.
 Breaking VPC, EC2, RDS, and ALB into modules exposed gaps in my understanding of input/output design and module boundaries.
 I learned that **clean modules are about minimal, precise outputs, not duplicating everything.**